Acesulfame potassium: Discovery

 Acesulfame potassium was developed after the accidental discovery of a similar compound (5,6-dimethyl-1,2,3-oxathiazin-4(3H)-one 2,2-dioxide) in 1967 by Karl Clauss and Harald Jensen at Hoechst AG.
 After accidentally dipping his fingers into the chemicals with which he was working, Clauss licked them to pick up a piece of paper.
 Clauss is the inventor listed on a United States patent issued in 1975 to the assignee Hoechst Aktiengesellschaft for one process of manufacturing acesulfame potassium.
-Subsequent research showed a number of compounds with the same basic ring structure had varying levels of sweetness.
+Subsequent research showed a number of compounds with the same basic ring structure had different levels of sweetness.
 6-methyl-1,2,3-oxathiazine-4(3H)-one 2,2-dioxide had particularly favourable taste characteristics and was relatively easy to synthesize, so it was singled out for further research, and received its generic name (acesulfame-K) from the World Health Organization in 1978.
 Acesulfame potassium first received approval for table top use in the United States in 1988.

 Safety

-As with other artificial sweeteners, concern exists over the safety of acesulfame potassium.
-However, the United States Food and Drug Administration (FDA) has approved its general use.
-One author claims that studies performed in the 1970's on acesulfame potassium are not adequate to rule out the substance being carcinogenic, but claims it is a carcinogen have been dismissed by the European Food Safety Authority and FDA.

-Environment Canada tested the water from the Grand River at 23 sites between its headwaters and where it flows into Lake Erie.
-The results suggest that acesulfame appears in far higher concentrations than saccharin or sucralose at the various test sites.
-More recently the environmental fate and effects of acesulfame potassium have been reviewed by Belton et al. (2020).